Virginia holds off Georgia Tech and stretches winning streak to four

 “I thought Reece, I would liked to have had him on [Devoe] more and longer,” Bennett said of foul trouble limiting the sophomore’s playing time.
 “He’s got to keep growing and learning in that area.”

-With five games left in the regular season, the Cavaliers continue to seek coveted Quadrant 1 wins to add to their NCAA tournament resume.
-They had no such opportunity against Georgia Tech, which entered at 152 in the NCAA Net Rankings that help the selection committee determine at-large bids.
+With five games left in the regular season, the Cavaliers continue to seek coveted Quadrant 1 wins to add to their NCAA tournament résumé.
+They had no such opportunity against Georgia Tech, which entered at 152nd in the NCAA Net Rankings that help the selection committee determine at-large bids.

 But Virginia can secure Q1 wins over its next three games, beginning Monday night against Virginia Tech (44 in the Net) in Blacksburg.
-It then plays at Miami (72) next Saturday before a highly anticipated rematch with seventh-ranked Duke (11) Feb.
+It then plays at Miami (72) next Saturday before a rematch with seventh-ranked Duke (11) Feb.
 23.

-Home victories over opponents 1-30 in the Net, 1-50 at a neutral site and 1-75 on the road are considered Q1 wins.
-The Cavaliers, who are 80 in the Net, have two such triumphs this season, most recently beating Duke, 69-68, on Monday thanks to Beekman’s three-pointer with 1.1 seconds remaining.
+Home victories over opponents ranked 1-30 in the Net, 1-50 at a neutral site and 1-75 on the road are considered Q1 wins.
+The Cavaliers, who are ranked 80th in the Net, have two such triumphs this season, most recently beating Duke, 69-68, on Monday thanks to Beekman’s three-pointer with 1.1 seconds remaining.